daksh25bce10294-cmd/calculator-history/README.md

 ## Installation

-*   you install this calculator from github.
+*   you install this calculator and it's history from github.

 ## Usage